18 Traditional German Christmas Foods To Try in 2026

 17. German Potato Pancakes

 Indulging in German potato pancakes for Christmas dinner might seem strange, but hear us out.
-More than just a delicious Christmas breakfast idea, this rustic German Christmas food makes a tasty side dish for your main holiday feast.
-It's also quick and easy to make with just a handful of ingredients: grated potatoes, eggs, onions, salt, pepper and garlic powder.
+More than just a delicious Christmas breakfast idea, this German Christmas food makes a tasty side dish for your main holiday feast.

-A stack of five potato pancakes topped with sour cream and dill
+A stack of potato pancakes with dill

 18. Fruit Kuchen